Members of the French military carry the coffin of Sergeant-Chef Florian Montorio, who was killed in southern Lebanon. Photo: Unifil

 “The notion that the UN and Europeans could share these responsibilities makes sense on paper.
 But the primary challenge confronting any multilateral arrangement in southern Lebanon will be political and not operational,” Mr Forti said.

-Questioned by The National this month, EU Commission spokesman for foreign affairs, Anouar El Anouni, declined to elaborate on the bloc's thinking on the future of Unifil.
+Questioned by The National this month, European Commission spokesman Anouar El Anouni declined to elaborate on the bloc's thinking about the future of Unifil.
 “We will continue to support Lebanon alongside our member states and in co-ordination with the United Nations,” he said.

-Should a future observation mission in south Lebanon arise, it is unlikely to be armed, raising further questions about whether states would feel comfortable dispatching observers to a high-risk environment.
+Should a future observation mission in southern Lebanon arise, it is unlikely to be armed, raising further questions about whether states would feel comfortable dispatching observers to a high-risk environment.

 “Unifil peacekeepers carry weapons and are authorised to use force only in limited situations, but having only unarmed peacekeepers would still be a very different scenario,” Unifil spokeswoman Kandice Ardiel told The National.